Gettin’ Rid of Gophers

 - Use a probe to locate the gophers’ tunnel.
 Tunnels can be easily found in between dirt mounds.
 Find tunnels that are usually 6 to 12 inches deep.
 Place the funnel with probe into hole you have made.
 Put 1 teaspoon of bait into funnel to place into the gophers’ tunnel.
 Seal the hole with paper covered with dirt, or anyway you can without too much dirt falling onto bait.
 1 placement for every 2 mounds.

-- The Macabee trap is the most effective trap for gophers.
+- The Macabee and Gopher Hawk are the most effective traps for gophers.

 - Tools to use – narrow digging spade, metal probe, Macabee traps, something to cover holes for traps, stake and string.